- Education and Science»

 NB: Permission from landowners will only allow prospectors to dig down into the ground several inches.
 The land underneath may be owned by government departments or private institutions as well as some utility companies.

 In the UK, to detect for gold on the beaches, every person is required to obtain a licence from the Crown Estate.
-This is free and virtually instant through their website.
+This is free and obtained virtually instant through their website.
+Without this licence prospectors may be prosecuted.

 Free Link: Top Places To Pan For Gold In The US.